davizzle/Intro-JS/README.md

 # Intro.js
 An Introduction to JavaScript by writing a code that displays the User's Information.

-## Link to published Github Pages: https://davizzle.github.io/Intro-JS/
+<h3>Link to published Github Pages: https://davizzle.github.io/Intro-JS/</h3>